envoyproxy/envoy-perf/salvo/README.md

 - identity: SRCID_ENVOY
   commit_hash: v1.21.0
   source_url: https://github.com/envoyproxy/envoy.git
+  bazelOptions:
+  - parameter: --jobs 4
+  - parameter: --define tcmalloc=gperftools
 - identity: SRCID_NIGHTHAWK
   source_url: https://github.com/envoyproxy/nighthawk.git
 ```

 `binaryBenchmark`: It will run binary benchmarks.

+`source.commit_hash`: Specify a commit hash if applicable.
+If not specified we will determine this from the source tree.
+We will also use this field to identify the corresponding Nighthawk or Envoy image used for the benchmark.

+`source.BazelOption`: A list of compiler options and flags to supply to bazel when building the source of Nighthawk or Envoy.

 ## Running Salvo